-- Students with ADHD present with behaviours that can be very disruptive to classroom activities including interrupting, blurting out, fidgeting, and forgetfulness.
-Consistent correction can lead to low self-esteem and increased stress. - ADHD can impact a student's working memory, time-management skills, and organisational skills.
-As a result, completing long and short-term tasks and following daily school routines can feel significantly more difficult. - If the student begins to fall behind academically, this can lead to chronic stress and/or disengagement. - Sleep disturbances occur in more than half of young people with ADHD which can impact their engagement in class. - Young people with ADHD can struggle with emotional regulation and become easily flooded with unmanageable emotions (positive or negative).
+- · Students with ADHD present with behaviours that can be very disruptive to classroom correction can lead to low self-esteem and increased stress. - can feel significantly more difficult. - If the student begins to fall behind academically, this can lead to chronic stress and/or disengagement. - their engagement in class. - Young people with ADHD can struggle with emotional regulation and become easily flooded with unmanageable emotions (positive or negative).
 This may lead to them being rejected by their peers and being at a higher risk of being excluded and/or bullied. - Due to the behaviours described above, students with ADHD can be labelled as 'disruptive' with challenging behaviour, which can impact their self-esteem and motivation to attend school.